Berard Auditory Integration Training

 Later, he helped countless individuals diagnosed with autism, sound sensitivities, dyslexia, and depression.
 Each client’s success and responses prompted him to spend a lifetime developing Berard Auditory Integration Training programs.
 Dr. Berard provided the world with an unmeasurable gift.

-Berard-Based Auditory Integration Training
+In-Home Berard-Based Auditory Integration Training

 The improvements in speech fluency and word finding are wonderful!
 You can finally say what you mean to say.

 For more than thirty years, Dr. Berard worked in his ENT practice.
 During those years, he kept learning.
-Years later, Dr. Berard determined that distortions in the hearing resulted in auditory processing difficulties.
-In fact, researchers today know that distorted hearing affects the development of auditory processing skills needed for reading, listening, clear speech and expressive speech.
+Years later, Dr. Berard determined that distortions in the hearing contributed to auditory processing difficulties.

 Do you have dyslexia making it difficult to remember names, spell, and sound out difficult words?